Photo courtesy "Skating World" magazine

-As I explained in the Jaca article, the first professional competition in Great Britain was actually established by Britain's National Skating Association as a contest between male skating instructors.
-This sparked a series of sporadic professional competitions organized by the NSA.
-In 1932, Joyce Macbeth claimed the first of three consecutive British women's professional titles.
 In April 1933, an ice dance competition open to both amateurs and professionals was held at the Westminster Ice Rink in London.
-Married couple Eva Keats of Great Britain and Erik Van Der Weyden of Belgium took home the gold.
-Two months later, a competition for professional ice dancers only was held at the Queens Ice Club in London.
-Perhaps controversially dancing with a woman other than his wife, Van Der Weyden and Elsie Heathcote won this particular competition.
+Married couple Eva Keats of Great Britain and Erik van der Weyden of Belgium took home the gold.
+Two months later, a competition for professional ice dancers only was held at the Queen's Ice Club in London.
+Perhaps controversially dancing with a woman other than his wife, van der Weyden and Elsie Heathcote won this particular competition.

 Things got much more organized in 1936.
 The British Ice Teachers Association was founded that year as the Ice Teachers Guild.
 It was one of the first coaching associations formed in the world and played an important role in organizing competitions for professionals both pre-World War II and after, under the name the Imperial Professional Skaters Association.
 That year, before Great Britain even had an amateur ice dance competition, a professional competition for ice dancers called the British Pro Waltz Championships was won by Lesley Turner and Robert Dench.
-Skaters like Barbara Wright Sawyer, Pamela Prior, Joan Dix and pairs team Sadie Cambridge and Albert Enders took home titles in women's and pairs skating.
-In April 1937 at the Harringay Ice Arena, Pamela Prior was the only entrant in the women's event but was still expected to achieve specific scores in both compulsory figures (yes, figures in a professional event) and free skating to earn the crown.
+Skaters like Hope Braine, Nate Walley, Pamela Prior, Joan Dix and pairs team Sadie Cambridge and Albert Enders took home titles in singles and pairs skating during this period.
+In April 1937 at the Harringay Ice Arena, Pamela Prior was the only entrant in the women's event but was still expected to achieve specific scores in both compulsory figures and free skating to earn the crown.
 She was only seventeen years old.

 These events came to a halt during World War II.
 Some rinks remained open, others were taken over, damaged or closed and the ones that were opened served double duty as bomb shelters with gas masks in the cloakrooms.
-Incredibly, as quickly as amateur competition returned in 1947, by the following year professional competitions in England were back in full swing.
+By 1946, the Professional Championships had returned.

-The following year, another pair of four time World Champions, Diane Towler-Green and Bernard Ford, claimed the World Professional Championship - now billed as the W.D. and H.O.
-Wills Championships at Wembley - defeating Yvonne Suddick and Malcolm Cannon and Vivienne Dean and John Phillips for the win.
-Perhaps the most compelling winner that came out of this event was 1965 ladies winner Marianne Althammer of West Germany, who tours later would spend eighteen days in jail in Poland after getting into a fight with Warsaw police while touring with Holiday On Ice.
+In 1969, another pair of four time World Champions, Diane Towler-Green and Bernard Ford, won the event - now billed as the W.D. and H.O.
+Wills Professional Ice Skating Championships at Wembley - defeating Yvonne Suddick and Malcolm Cannon and Vivienne Dean and John Phillips for the win.
+Perhaps the most compelling winner that came out of this event was 1965 pairs winner Marianne Althammer of West Germany, who tours later would spend eighteen days in jail in Poland after getting into a fight with Warsaw police while touring with Holiday On Ice.